mozilla/glean/docs/user/reference/general/initializing.md

 )
 ```

-Once initialized, if `upload_enabled` is true, the Glean SDK will automatically start collecting [baseline metrics](../../user/pings/metrics.md).
-If `upload_enabled` is false, any persisted metrics, events and pings (other than `first_run_date` and `first_run_hour`) are cleared, and subsequent calls to record metrics will be no-ops.

 Additional configuration is available on the `glean.Configuration` object, which can be passed into `Glean.initialize()`.

 Unlike Android and Swift, the Python bindings do not automatically send any pings.